-Submit any questions in writing to the Director of Planning at the address below at least three weeks prior to the deadline set by the Planning Board for the receipt of proposals.
+• Submit any questions in writing to the Director of Planning at the address below at least three weeks prior to the deadline set by the Planning Board for the receipt of proposals.
 Please do not submit email or verbal questions and do not approach members of the Dryden Town Board or Planning Board.
-An addendum to this RFP, if required, containing responses to questions will be published on the Town's website at: https://dryden.ny.us and circulated to all parties that requested a copy of this RFP at least one week prior to the deadline set for submission of proposals.
+An addendum to this RFP, if required, containing responses to questions will be published on the Town's website at: https://dryden.ny.us a minimum of one week prior to the deadline set for submission of proposals.

-Interested proposers must submit three (3) paper copies and a digital copy (pdf) of the proposal on or before June 30, 2023 by 3:30 PM to:
+• Submit proposals to the following address.
+Submit 3 paper copies and a digital copy (pdf) of the proposal to: